 This capped off over 40 years of subtle and not-so-subtle messages in her family that she, who happened to have been born in a female body, was inherently worth less than her brother.
 She had adopted this belief and lived the miserable role she was assigned.

 This, though, was the last straw for her psyche.
 It seemed that her father, on his death bed, had finally put an actual dollar figure on just how much less important she was than her brother.
-Though he didn’t see it this way, the pain she felt from the grotesque inequity was so deep that she was barely able to speak about it.
+Though he didn’t see it this way, the pain she felt from the grotesque inequity was so deep that her voice would crack with any attempt to speak about it.

 Take out?
 Parents, please treat your children equally.
 But know that even when you feel as though you do, they may feel as though you don’t, because they perceive things differently and value things differently.

 You can, at least, please try.

 Reflect for a moment on the competitive tensions between adult siblings in your business, and the effect it’s having on outcomes.
 This competition is not an inherently bad thing, because it’s natural.
 However, it’s not functional in adults.
 Business cultures and results will reflect this.

 Business guru Jack Welsh spoke about a closely related phenomenon.
 He was lamenting the massive waste of time by staff making presentations to each other – trying to look good or protect their patch: “Don’t sell hats to each other”, he said.
 “Go out and do business.”

 Sibling competition is essentially the same problem.
 A competitive spirit is fine provided you cast the net wide enough — you and your family as a united group, competing with the world, not wasting energy on out-shining each other for more parental admiration or protection.

 Many are unaware that Charles Darwin wrote about that other, equal and opposite, yet rarely discussed survival principle — cooperation.
 I don’t think he called it Survival of the Most Amenable, but he could have.
 In business we survive because we compete, but usually we thrive only when we cooperate.